 3. Clear your system of toxins

-I tell my boyfriend that girls don’t poop but between you and I, if we do, it really helps our skin.
-By that logic, (and I really hope this isn’t oversharing because at this point what does that even mean when it comes to social media?)
-I take traditional herbal medicine from Singapore that has very dubious translation of the English language on the packaging, which purges toxins from the body.
-And it makes you want to visit the loo as a side-effect, even though it doesn’t contain any known laxatives.
-For people who aren’t into that kind of thing, juice cleanses, regular probiotics and cardio can help.
-So how can you tell whether this is a necessary for to combat breakouts on your skin?
-Well, when I get blemishes around the mouth region, it’s an indication that there’s a problem with my digestive system and that’s when I know it’s time to cleanse.
+I tell my boyfriend that girls don’t poop but between you and I, if we do, it really helps to clear up our skin.
+I take traditional herbal Chinese medicine (if you’re interested, you can email me but I would prefer not to recommend health products that don’t have much supporting research) which purges toxins from the body.
+As a side effect, it makes you want to visit the loo daily like clockwork but it doesn’t contain any chemical laxatives.
+For more mainstream alternatives, go for juice cleanses, regular probiotics and cardio exercises can help.
+So how can you tell whether this can solve your break out problem?
+Blemishes around the mouth and nose region is an indication that there’s a problem with your digestive system, signalling that it’s time to cleanse.

 4. Change your pillow case regularly